Skip to main content

 Most patients begin with a low dose and increase gradually.
 This approach improves comfort and reduces side effects.

-Typical Retatrutide Dosage Progression Explained
+Retatrutide Dosage Timeline and Progression

 Your provider determines the exact schedule.
 The structure below reflects common medical practice for peptide-based weight management therapies.